marcoazn89/monolog-ignore-handler/README.md

 # monolog-ignore-handler
-A monolog handler that ignores log levels within a range
+A monolog activation strategy that ignores log levels within a range

 ```php
 $logger = new \Monolog\Logger('Test');